-PM couplers are manufactured using panda-style PM fiber which allows them to maintain a high polarization extinction ratio (PER) when light is launched along the slow axis of the fiber.
+ratio (PER) when light is launched along the slow axis of the fiber.
 As seen in the diagram to the right, stress rods run parallel to and apply stress to the fiber's core, creating birefringence that maintains polarization.
 Typical applications for PM couplers include optical sensors, optical amplifiers, and fiber gyroscopes.

 Thorlabs' Premium PM Couplers (indicated by Item #'s starting with PN) provide an improved PER (≥20 dB including connectors) and a wide -40 °C to 85 °C operating range.
+Note that the PER will vary with temperature; see the Temperature Cycling Tests section in the PER Measurement tab for details.
 They have a maximum power handling of 1 W with connectors or bare fiber and a maximum power handling of 5 W when spliced (see the Damage Threshold tab for more details).
 These couplers undergo extensive testing and verification of the PER; details of our testing procedures are provided on the PER Measurement tab.
 Testing results are included with a data sheet that is shipped with premium couplers.
-A sample data sheet for the 1310 nm PM couplers can be viewed here.
+A sample data sheet for the 1550 nm PM couplers can be viewed here.

-These couplers are available with 2.0 mm narrow key FC/PC and FC/APC connectors, as outlined in the tables below.
-Fiber leads are jacketed in Ø900 μm Hytrel® tubing and the leads are 0.8 m long.
+Standard couplers are offered from stock with 2.0 mm narrow key FC/PC connectors while premium couplers are available with 2.0 mm narrow key FC/PC or FC/APC connectors, as outlined in the tables below.
+Fiber leads are jacketed in Ø900 μm Hytrel[®] tubing and the leads are 0.8 m long.
 Custom coupler configurations with other wavelengths, fiber types, coupling ratios, alignment axes, or port configurations are also available.
 Please contact Tech Support with inquiries.

-Alternative e Fiber Coup Double-Clad Couplers Single Mode Couplers e Couplers Polarization-Main Wavelength Division 2x2 2x2 1x2 2x2 1x4 2x2 1x2 2x2 Multiplexers (WDM)
+Alternative Fiber Coupler Options Double-Clad Couplers Double-Clad Couplers Single Mode Couplers Multimode Couplers Polarization-Maintaining Couplers Wavelength Divi 2x2 1x2 2x2 1x4 1x2 2x2 1x2 2x2 Multiplexers (WDM)